tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 If the client and server have negotiated using the "connection_id" extension, either side can request a new CID using the RequestConnectionId message.
-In general, implementations SHOULD use a new CID whenever sending on a new path and thus attempt to have enough spare CIDs available to do so.
+In general, implementations SHOULD use a new CID whenever sending on a new path, and SHOULD request new CIDs for this purpose if path changes are anticipated.

 ~~~
     struct {